motazalratta/de-assessments/Phase1/README.md

         * schema id
         * protobuf path
         * input filename (the expected json file name in input tar.gz)
-- Creates topics-schema and topics if they are not exist
+- Creates topics-schema and topics if they do not exist
 - Supports batch publish

 ## Activity Diagram